-All that to say that this laing recipe is not really new to me.
+All that to say that this Laing recipe is not really new to me.
 It’s a common dish in the Southern Tagalog region, with Bicol commonly mentioned as the origin of the dish.

-So when Chef Jessie presented it at the Culinary Elite Cooking Class at the Maya Kitchen, I was a bit curious how she will present the laing to become an “elegant” part of her Filipino Christmas Menu since this is just common food for a lot of us.
+So when Chef Jessie presented it at the Culinary Elite Cooking Class at the Maya Kitchen, I was a bit curious how she would present the laing to become an “elegant” part of her Filipino Christmas Menu since this is just common food for a lot of us.
 I was not disappointed – the presentation was great!
-I was also inspired and now, I always think of creative ways of presenting Filipino food in the table.
+I was also inspired and now, I always think of creative ways of presenting Filipino food at the table.
 You can definitely add this recipe to your Pinoy Christmas table and your guests will not be disappointed.

 Chef Jessie’s Laing was just how we make it with the oil almost separating from the coconut milk.
 I loved the addition of liempo – something I have not tried before.
 It brought another layer of creaminess to the laing apart from the sweetish taste of coconut milk.